-Compensation planning in HRM is one of the basic activities when any organization starts working.
-Before hiring process starts, all the pre-requisites for hiring must be in place.
-A well defined compensation strategy is one of them.
-So, compensation strategies come first when we are planning to hire the people and deciding what kind of workforce we need for our survival.
-If we require highly technical or experienced human resource, we must compensate them according to their skills.
-Hence, our compensation planning depends upon the type of business we are in and the people we need to run it.
-Let’s see the ideal process of compensation planning in HRM.
+Deciding the essentials of a total compensation strategy is one of the basic activities when any organization starts working.
+Before the hiring process starts, all the pre-requisites for hiring must be in place.
+A well-defined total compensation strategy is indeed one of them.
+So, compensation strategies come first when we are planning to hire the people and decide the kind of workforce we need for our survival.
+If we require highly technical or experienced human capital, we must compensate them according to their skills.
+Highly technical or experienced employees get paid higher than non-technical jobs.
+Hence, our total compensation planning depends upon the type of business we are in, and the skills and experience of the people that we need to run it.
+Let’s see the ideal process of developing a total compensation strategy.

-The ideal process of compensation planning in HRM is as follows:
+The ideal process of planning the total compensation strategy is as follows:

 1) Organize the job descriptions

 Job description or JD is a “written document of responsibilities an employee is liable to perform on his job”.
-The nature of each job lays down the foundation for job description.
-Two organizations, operating in the same industry might have same JDs for a particular job but under different job designations.
-One organization might call a job title as “level two officer” performing the same job responsibilities as the other organization calling another person as “level three officer”.
-Therefore, nature of jobs decides their JDs, not the designations.
-This is because JD is written on the basis of tasks and activities required to perform any job.
+The nature of each job lays down the foundation for the job descriptions.
+Two organizations, operating in the same industry might have the same JDs for a particular job but under different job designations.
+One organization might call a job title “level two officer” performing the same job responsibilities as the other organization calling a job title “level three officer”.
+Therefore, the nature of jobs decides their JDs, not the designations.
+This is because the tasks and activities required to perform any job define its job description.
 This leads to compensating people on the basis of what they perform at their jobs.
-Thus, this approach to devise the compensation strategies is well thought out and aimed at compensating employees on the basis of their competencies.
+Thus, this approach to devising the total compensation strategies aims to compensate employees on the basis of their competencies and their job tasks.

 Identify the KSAs

-Ultimately, record all the essential and non-essential requirements for a particular job.
+Ultimately, HR records all the essential and non-essential requirements for a particular job.
 This document is called Job Description.
-Hence, job description is the primary phase of compensation planning in HRM.
+Hence, organizing the job description is the primary phase of total compensation strategy planning.

-If we categorize jobs well and realize the value that comes with this exercise, the result is never less than a masterpiece of employee motivation.
+It is important to note that if we categorize jobs well and realize the value that comes with this exercise, the result is never less than a masterpiece of employee motivation with smart compensation.

-After laying down the JDs, we conduct a market or industrial analysis to compare the similar jobs.
+After laying down the JDs, we conduct a market or industrial analysis to compare similar jobs.
 For this, it is important to take a sample of 3-5 organizations.
-These organizations must be within same geographical area (location); having the same business.
-For example, if we want to conduct a market compensation survey for the job of a Business Development Manager in a bank, we will conduct a research on how other banks in the same area are paying to their Business Development Managers, based on the job description elements.
-It is quite possible that other banks are having the job responsibilities of bringing in the business for the bank under a job title of “Relationship Manager” while we are calling the same person in our organization as “Business Development Manager”.
+These organizations must be within the same geographical area (location); have the same business (same industry).
+For example, if we want to conduct a market compensation survey for the job of a Business Development Manager in a bank, we will conduct research on how other banks in the same area are paying their Business Development Managers, based on the job description elements.
+It is quite possible that other banks call an employee with the job title “Relationship Manager” and we call an employee performing the same job in our organization “Business Development Manager”.

 Hence, the market survey is based on the comparison between the same job descriptions, if the job titles differ.
-Main focus is on Job Descriptions as any two people performing the same job duties deserve to get same salaries.
+The main focus is on Job Descriptions as any two people performing the same job duties deserve to get the same salaries.
 This is called setting up a “Market Competitive Salary”.

-Market competitive salaries are preferable for a variety of reasons.
-Firstly, we get a benchmark salary for all kinds of jobs so every company has to consider this when proceeding to hire.
-This helps in establishing itself as an employer of choice to attract competent workforce.
+Market-competitive salaries are preferable for a variety of reasons.
+Firstly, we get a benchmark salary for all kinds of jobs so every company has to consider this before hiring.
+This helps in establishing itself as an employer of choice to attract a competent workforce.
 Secondly, if a company does not pay market competitive salaries, it eventually starts losing good employees.
-For hiring and retaining competent employees, market competitive compensation is a highly important factor.
+For hiring and retaining competent employees, market competitive compensation is a very important factor.
 And this is such an attractive one; it could get you the best workforce with a soaring market reputation.

 3) Setting pay scales

-Next step is to find out the median pay for every job using statistical techniques and then defining a lower and higher point for every grade.
-So, if we want to set the pay scale of cashiers in a bank, we can divide them into 3 grades; Officer grade 1, officer grade 2 and officer grade 3 with the former one being senior than the latter grade.
-Officer grade 1 can have employees who have less technical skills to more technical skills, less qualification to more qualification, less managerial skills to more managerial skills and less experience to more experience.
+The next step is to find out the median pay for every job using statistical techniques and then define a lower and higher point for every grade.
+So, if we want to set the pay scale of cashiers in a bank, we can divide them into 3 grades; Officer grade 1, officer grade 2, and officer grade 3 with the former one being senior to the latter grade.
+Officer grade 1 can have employees who have less technical skills to more technical skills, less qualification to more qualification, less managerial skills to more managerial skills, and less experience to more experience.
 Based on these scales, salaries of all officers in Officer Grade 1 will fluctuate within this pre-defined scale.

 So, a pay grade might contain 5 such levels and when a person promotes to a higher level, his salary increases to the benchmark set for that level in the same pay grade.